oktadev/okta-blog/_source/_posts/2022-05-16-jhipster-k8s-azure.md

 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli): you'll use the Azure CLI to manage the Kubernetes cluster
 - [kubectl](https://kubernetes.io/docs/tasks/tools/): CLI to manage Kubernetes clusters

 If you have never had an Azure account before, you can create a new one that will allow free-tier access and has $200 credit allocated to it.
 This is more than enough to finish this tutorial.
 However, the credit does expire after 30 days.
-If you do not have credit left or your credit has expired, this tutorial should only cost a few dollars **if you stop and start the AKS cluster when you are not working on it** You can keep an eye on your costs using the cost explorer in the Azure portal and set alerts if you are concerned about it.
+If you do not have credit left or your credit has expired, this tutorial should only cost a few dollars **if you stop and start the AKS cluster when you are not working on it**.
+You can keep an eye on your costs using the cost explorer in the Azure portal and set alerts if you are concerned about it.
 Upgrading to pay-as-you-go may also alleviate some resource throttling issues around testing the AKS clusters.

 ## Modifying the generated JHipster microservice project for Azure and Cosmos DB